 Giving your cat that attention "pays" your kitty for rolling—that's positive reinforcement of the behavior.
 Thus, your cat will repeat the rolling movement again the next time more attention is wanted.
 Cats love routine, so once a pattern is established, the rolling becomes a comforting ritual.

 When your cat rubs its head and cheeks on the floor, it can be leaving its scent markers on the house and over your feet.
 This tells other cats that they've been there, claimed their spot, and have already marked you (so other cats need to back off).
-Marking is also used as a way to keep any potential enemies away (who may make your cat feel threatened).
+Marking is used as a way to keep any potential enemies or rivals away.

 Many cats feel an instinctive urge to mark their territory through rubbing and scratching.
 However, if your cat is marking territory with urine, you'll want to teach your cat how to stop.